 Things to Do Near Mount Hood

-The best thing to do near Mount Hood is hike!
+The best thing to do near Mount Hood is to hike!
 For great views, opt for Tom, Dick, and Harry Mountain or McNeil Point.
 For waterfalls, hike to Ramona Falls or Tamanawas Falls.
-You can also spend time relaxing at Trillium Lake kayaking or swimming.
+You can also spend time relaxing at Trillium Lake, kayaking or swimming.
 In the winter, ski or snowboard at Timberline Lodge.

 Mount Hood Insider Tip

 Consider arriving early for sunrise or staying late for sunset to watch the mountain glow in the light.

 The best place to stay near Mount Hood has to be Timberline Lodge for its history and amazing views.
 Otherwise, stay in a nearby town like Sandy or Hood River.
 We particularly love the Best Western Plus in Hood River.

 As far as camping goes, Trillium Lake and Lost Lake Campgrounds are two lovely options.